wichayutdew/device-setup/notes/leetcode-cheatsheet.md

            iteration, just replace longest string into the result

     **Complexity** Time: O(n^2) Space : O(1)

+### Unique paths

+    _Default case_, if input m or n is 0 then it's not a complete matrix return
+    0. if input m or n is 1, then there is always 1 possible way to move to finish

+    **Solve**
+        1. this is a dynamic programming question with help of memoization. so we need to create matrix to store number of possible move at each cells
+        2. we will use top down approach to solve this by question
+        3. we know for a fact that from first row/column, we only have one way to move forward, which is either go down or go right. then in DP matrix we can initialized that fact.
+        4. then we can start from row/col index 1, then work the way towards last row/column where finish line is at
+        5. for each iteration, in that certain cell, we know that to get here, we can either comes from top or left cell. then the possible ways to get here will be sum of the way to get to top cell and left cell
+        6. finally, at the finish line we will have all the possible ways to get to that point. return that value

+    **Complexity** Time: O(m*n) Space: O(m*n)

 ### Construct Binary Tree from Preorder and Inorder Traversal